Perturbation-theory informed integrators for cosmological simulations: Perturbation-theory informed integration schemes

 \begin{proposition}[Characterisation of Zel'dovich consistency] A $\mPi$-integrator is Zel'dovich consistent if and only if $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$ satisfy the following relation:

 \begin{proof} First, note that a particle that moves on a Zel'dovich trajectory prior to shell-crossing remains on the Zel'dovich trajectory during the drift in 1D by construction of the $\mPi$-integrator, so that we only need to ensure the kick operator does not change the particle's velocity.
-Recall that in 1D prior to shell-crossing, the gravitational force can be computed explicitly as
+In 1D prior to shell-crossing, the gravitational force can be computed explicitly as (e.g.\ \cite{mcquinn2016cosmological})

-where $\vecb{\psi}^{(1)} = \vecb{\psi}^+$ is the Zel'dovich displacement in Eq.~\eqref{eq:2lpt_fastest_growing}.
-For a particle starting on the Zel'dovich trajectory, we have $\vecb{\mPi}_i^{n} = \vecb{\psi}_i^{(1)}$, and in order for the particle to remain on this trajectory, one therefore requires that
+where $\psi^{(1)} = \psi^{+}$ is the Zel'dovich displacement in Eq.~\eqref{eq:2lpt_fastest_growing}.
+We dropped the bold vector notation here, as the 1D case is being considered.
+For a particle starting on the Zel'dovich trajectory, we have $\mPi_i^{n} = \psi_i^{(1)}$, and in order for the particle to remain on this trajectory, one therefore requires that

 This is equivalent to the relation between $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$ stated in Eq.~\eqref{eq:zeldovich_consistency_condition}. \end{proof} \end{proposition}

 This implies that each Zel'dovich consistent $\mPi$-integrator is completely specified by the choice of the function $p(\Delta D, D_n)$.
 How does $p(\Delta D, D_n)$ need to be chosen in order for the $\mPi$-integrator to be \textit{symplectic}?
 Computing the determinant of the Jacobian matrix $\bnabla_{\vecb{\xi}^{n}_i} \vecb{\xi}^{n+1}_i$, we find